fadiyatulm/WavedApp/README.md

 * Visual Studio Code

 ### Predict
-In this project i made my own dataset and combined in my local, the dataset contains a 26 classes there are A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y and Z. There are two directory dataset and datatrain.
+In this project we made our own dataset and combined in our local, the dataset contains a 26 classes there are A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y and Z. There are two directory dataset and datatrain.